 - Your favorite filling (take pick from our list above)

-- 1 egg white plus 1 tablespoon (15 grams) water, fork beaten
+- 1 egg white plus 1 tablespoon (15 ml) water, fork beaten

 - Granulated sugar or turbinado sugar for sprinkling